 The First Robot

-Leo’s deep understanding of human anatomy allowed him to create a robotic knight that could replicate simple human movement.
-Reportedly the knight could walk, sit, move its head, and lift its visor thanks to a system of pulleys and gears.
-The robot was only used for entertainment at parties, but its design was incredibly impressive.
+Leonardo Da Vinci’s deep understanding of human anatomy allowed him to create a robotic knight that could replicate simple human movement.
+Reportedly, the knight could walk, sit, move its head, and lift its visor thanks to a system of pulleys and gears.
+The robot was only used for entertainment at parties, but its design was awe-inspiring.

 In 2002 robotics expert Mark Rosheim constructed a model of da Vinci’s robot based on available sketches.
 He was able to get it to sit and stand with success.
 Some of the principles of this robotic knight were also used in robots for planetary exploration.